ardeaf/Reddit-Image-Scraper/README.md

 ```
 -v Verbose output.
 -as Downloads asynchronously.
 Extreme speed increase.
 Will probably max out your bandwidth.
+-bd, -ed, -sr These three have to be passed together.
+Allows inputting scrape info from the cli.
+-bd is for begin date, -ed is for end date, and -sr is for the subreddit.
 -h For more info on args
 ```